yuejoyceliu/yueliu96.github.io/source/_posts/Gas-Phase Fragmentation of Oligonucleotide Ions.md

 - protonated 3'-(B$_2$+2H)$^+$ > 5'-(B$_1$+2H)$^+$
   - except 3'-T; T: low proton affinity
-  - interaction between P and the 3'-B, incuding a partial positive charge on 3'-B $\rightarrow$ enhace glycosidic bond cleavage
+  - interaction between P and the 3'-B, including a partial positive charge on 3'-B $\rightarrow$ enhance glycosidic bond cleavage
 - neutral 5'-(B$_1$+H) > neutral 3'-(B$_2$+H)
   - loss of 3'-base only in dAG and dAC
-  - 4 bases similiar preference
+  - 4 bases similar preference
 - $w_1>d_1$
   - $(w_1+H_2)^+$ only not seen in dTG and dTC, where $(d_1+H_2)^+$ is not produced